The price you pay for a vinyl vehicle wrap depends on multiple factors such as:

 Let’s explore a few different wrap options:

 The typical price for a vinyl vehicle wrap with a graphic advertisement on it is $2,500, but the final price depends on the size of your car and how much vinyl is used to wrap the car.
-For example, a full-size SUV would probably cost more to wrap than a Mini Cooper, because an SUV requires more vinyl to be fully covered.
+For example, a full-size SUV would probably cost more to wrap than a Mini Cooper, because an SUV requires more vinyl to be fully wrapped.

 But then there’s this idea of certain parts of vehicles not being wrapped.
 Like, if you want a partial vehicle wrap instead of a full, then it will be less expensive.
 Or, if you drive a cargo van, then the roof of the van probably won’t need to be wrapped, because who’s going to see the roof?